moritzgamperl/informrisk-lora-node/README.md

 sensorstarttime  |  Time to wait after sensors are powered up measlength       | measurement duration (ms) for all sensors -- Defines how long sensors should be active.

-### LORA(R) Settings
+### LoRa(R) Settings

-These parameters define the LORA connection settings for data transmission.
+These parameters define the LoRa connection settings for data transmission.

 **Parameter**      | **Description**
 -------------------|-------------